 \bdefi A {\em perception equilibrium} is a consistent strategy--perception pair $(\sigma,\tau)$ such that $\sigma$ is a best-reply profile: for every $t\in T$, it holds that $U(t,\sigma_t,\tau_t) \ge U(t,\hat\sigma,\tau_t)$ for all $\hat\sigma \in \Delta(A)$. \edefi

-It is worth noting at this point that whereas our modeling choice allows for different player types to hold different perceptions, our equilibrium requirement, and in particular that beliefs be consistent with Bayes' rule, implies that perceptions are equal following those actions that are sent with positive probability.
-However, off the equilibrium path, following actions which no type takes with positive probability, perceptions may differ. \footnote{This gives the perception equilibrium some flavor of a subjective or self-confirming equilibrium \citep[see][]{kalai1993subjective, fudenberg1993self}.}
+Our modeling choice allows for different types to hold different perceptions.
+This flexibility is economically interesting, as different types of DM may have a different BB in mind.
+In Example~\ref{example:Coventry}, for instance, it may be the case that a left-leaning Alice has in mind a right-leaning boss whereas the opposite is true for a right-leaning Alice.
+Note, however, that despite this flexibility, in equilibrium perceptions must be consistent with Bayes' rule, which implies that perceptions are equal following those actions that are sent with positive probability.
+However, off the equilibrium path---following actions which no type takes with positive probability---perceptions may differ. \footnote{This gives the perception equilibrium some flavor of a subjective or self-confirming equilibrium \citep[see][]{kalai1993subjective, fudenberg1993self}.}

 In the Appendix we extend our model beyond the single-player setting.
 In the extended version of perception games each player serves as some Big Brother for other players and, as such, can be one of many types.
-We will consider a model where each type's beliefs over others' types is subjective and we similarly depart from the common prior assumption.
-In contrast with the single-player setting, in the extended setting the Bayesian consistency assumption will not reduce ex-post perceptions to be one and the same, even following positive probability events.
+We consider a model where each type's beliefs over others' types is subjective and we similarly depart from the common prior assumption.
+In contrast with the single-player setting, in the extended setting the Bayesian consistency assumption will not reduce ex-post perceptions to be same for all types, even following positive probability events.